Four-way talks call for end to Ukraine violence

 "If it means all squares and public buildings, then I guess it should start with the Maidan in Kiev.
 We'll see what they do there before we make our decision here."

-(Additional reporting by Richard Balmforth in Kiev, Stephanie Nebehay, Arshad Mohammed and Catherine Koppel in Geneva, Christian Lowe and Alexei Anishchuk in Moscow and Jeff Mason, David Brunnstrom and Mark Felsenthal in Washington; Writing by Peter Graff and Giles Elgood; editing by David Stamp)
+(Additional reporting by Richard Balmforth in Kiev, Stephanie Nebehay, Arshad Mohammed and Catherine Koppel in Geneva, Christian Lowe and Alexei Anishchuk in Moscow and Jeff Mason in Washington; Writing by Peter Graff and Giles Elgood; editing by David Stamp)